How Long Does It Take to Become a Barber? 2026 Timeline by State

 Barber Licenses Are Not Always Transferable When You Move

-Each state licenses and regulates barbers, and you can find that your application for a license will be declined if your training doesn’t meet the minimum requirements for that state.
+Each state licenses and regulates barbers, and you can expect that your application for a license will be declined if your training doesn’t meet the minimum requirements for that state.
 A barber’s license isn’t transferable; you will need to reapply when you move to a new state.

 Some states have a reciprocal arrangement when their training and licensing are similar, which makes it easier if this arrangement exists between the state where you qualified and the state you plan to move to.